Ski Gear Review: LINE, K2, MARKER | Edited by Mikiya Tanno

 Touring: ★☆☆☆☆

-Separate bindings allow the board to bend well, have good hold, and transmit power very well.
-Above all, you can trust the bindings and push down firmly.
-I like the sense of security they give when jumping and gliding.
+The separate bindings allow the board to flex properly, provide excellent hold, and transfer power very well.
+Above all, you can trust the bindings and press down firmly.
+I like the sense of security they give when jumping and skiing.

 Ski ③ Review